XingruiWang/superclevr-3D-question/image_generation/README.md

 The image of Super-CLEVR-3D are using the same setting of [Super-CLEVR](https://github.com/Lizw14/Super-CLEVR/tree/main/image_generation).
 But the original Super-CLEVR dataset doesn't record the occlusion part of each object, which will be uilizied to generate occlusion question.
 So we need to re-render the objects from the scene one-by-one and then computer the mask of occluded / visible part of each object.

-If you want to generate the image yourself, you can run the `` directly as all required procedures are in this script.
-This file contains four steps
+If you want to generate the image yourself, you can run `scripts/render_images_3D.sh` at the root directory.
+In detail, the generation contains four steps.

 ### 1. Rerender Superclevr image.
-This is the same image generation process as [Super-CLEVR](https://github.com/Lizw14/Super-CLEVR/tree/main/image_generation), which you should first setup the enviroment following according to their instructions.

-**We add the camera parameters into the annotation files, as they are randomly assigned in each scene.**
+This is the same image generation process as [Super-CLEVR](https://github.com/Lizw14/Super-CLEVR/tree/main/image_generation), which you should first setup the environment following according to their instructions.
+Although the setting is the same, **we re-render to add the camera parameters into the annotation files, as they are randomly assigned in each scene.**

 ```
+cd image_generation

 # 1.rerender Superclevr image, add the camera attributions
 /your/path/to/blender --background \
     --python super_restore_render_images.py --\